Stuycs-K/project02-shell-09-avrahamim-bellowsa-chenm/README.md

    - a < b | c > d is the maximum redirection capabilities supported
 6. History
    - Suports scrolling through previous commands via up/down arrows
-   - Tradeoff is that it doesn't support editing commands currently being written via left/right arrows

 ## Attempted features and bugs

 attempted to support history and scrolling through history with cntrl + \ (see branch history) attempted to support parsing any redirection sequence.

-can't use left/right to edit lines, WILL create a buggy shell if done so any invalid commands or weird characters will also create a buggy shell
+any invalid commands or weird characters will create a buggy shell

 ## Function headers
 ```